Tony DeZuniga: DC and Marvel Comics

 DeZuniga became a regular contributor at DC.
 With writer John Albano, he co-created the long-running western character Jonah Hex, and with Sheldon Mayer the first Black Orchid.
 DeZuniga served as an introduction to what would be a 1970s influx of Filipino artists to American comics, prompting Orlando and DC publisher Carmine Infantino to visit the Philippines in 1971 to scout talent.
 Among the artists found there who would soon become mainstays of both DC and Marvel Comics were Alfredo Alcala, Alex Niño, Nestor Redondo, and Gerry Talaoc.
 He was responsible for the discovery of artist Steve Gan and was Gan's United States art agent in charge of importing his artwork to Marvel from the Philippines.
 DeZuniga inked John Buscema's penciled artwork for MGM's Marvelous Wizard of Oz (1975).
 This comics adaptation of the Metro-Goldwyn-Mayer film was the first joint publishing venture between Marvel and DC Comics.

 DeZuniga relocated back to New York from the Philippines in 1977.
 Around this time, DeZuniga formed Action Art Studio, which was a group of New York-based Filipino komiks artists who inked various Marvel Comics titles under the collective pseudonym of "The Tribe."
 Members included DeZuniga, Alfredo Alcala, and Rudy Nebres, among others.
 DeZuniga worked for industry leaders Marvel and DC for 18 years.

 Later career

-DeZuniga later became a videogame conceptual designer, spending a decade with the United States and Japan divisions of Sega.
+DeZuniga later became a video game conceptual designer, spending a decade with the United States and Japan divisions of Sega.
 He did freelance work for McGraw Hill and the Scholastic Corporation, and illustrated for TSR's Dungeons & Dragons game in books such as In Search of Dragons.
 In 1989, he illustrated The DragonLance Saga Book Three, written by Roy Thomas.

 Upon retirement, DeZuniga began to do commissioned paintings and to teach art.
 His work has been the subject of at least one gallery exhibition.

 He returned to Jonah Hex with Jonah Hex: No Way Back, a graphic novel released to coincide with the Jonah Hex film.